Rishikesh0110/Bank-campaign-data-EDA-/README (1).md

-# Exploratory Data Analysis on Bank Marketing Dataset
+# Exploratory Data Analysis on Bank Marketing Dataset,

 Finded the best strategies to improve for the next marketing campaign.
 How can the financial institution have a greater effectiveness for future marketing campaigns?
 Inorder to answer this,we have to analyze the last marketing campaign the bank performed and identify the patterns that will help us find conclusions inorder to develop future strategies.